What is Actos?

 The law firm of Baum, Hedlund, Aristei & Goldman has extensive experience in litigating thousands of personal injury, wrongful death and consumer class action cases against major pharmaceutical companies over the past 25 years.
 The firm has been on the prevailing side of some of the nation's most highly-publicized cases.
 Such litigation involves complex evidence and choice of law issues which have been routinely handled by the firm in both state and federal courts.

 Baum Hedlund maintains the highest AV® peer review legal rating* and is recognized as a preeminent plaintiff firm that tries or settles serious personal injury and wrongful death lawsuits across the nation.
-The firm has offices in Los Angeles, Philadelphia, and Washington, D.C., and is listed in the Bar Register of Preeminent Lawyers and is able to communicate in Spanish, German and Farsi.
+The firm has offices in Los Angeles, New Orleans, Philadelphia, Tallahassee, and Washington, D.C..
+Baum Hedlund's staff includes attorneys from top law schools, many of whom have earned the highest attorney AV® Preeminent Peer Review rating*, and who are listed in Best Lawyers in America, Martindale Hubbell's Bar Register of Preeminent Lawyers, Marquis Who's Who in the World and Who's Who in American Law.
+They can also help clients who only speak Spanish, German, Korean, and Farsi.